Skip to main content

 • Patient room or unit reassignment

-• Receiver room assignment
+• Gateway room assignment

-• Adding or removing a receiver
+• Adding or removing a gateway

-• Toggling a receiver's boundary flag
+• Toggling a gateway's boundary flag

 This is by design — the hub avoids chattering with the cloud for every change and tolerates brief cloud outages.
 Plan deployment changes with the 5-minute window in mind; for time-critical changes (a patient who just became an elopement risk, for instance), expect up to 5 minutes before detection reflects the new configuration.